 The following principles outline the minimum standards that guide the Lanetix's data governance procedures and must be adhered to by all Lanetix staff:

-5.1 Lanetix, rather than any individual or organisational unit, is the steward of all data.
+5.1 Lanetix, rather than any individual or organizational unit, is the steward of all data.
 The Data Trustee has the responsibility for the management of data.
 The Data Steering Group, is responsible for the overall management of Lanetix's data governance.

 5.2 The Data Trustee is responsible for the quality and integrity, implementation and enforcement of data management.
 Managers are responsible for ensuring effective local protocols are in place to guide the appropriate use of data.

 5.3 Access to, and use of, data will generally be administered by the appropriate manager.

 5.4 Managers, having determined the category of the data as confidential, will approve access based on appropriateness of the role and the intended use.
 Where necessary, approval from the Data Trustee may be required prior to authorization of access.